"Quality Outdoor Living Since 1995"

 During the design phase, contractors assess several factors specific to your property:

-- Wind exposure: Is your site sheltered or exposed?
-This affects engineering requirements.
+• Wind exposure: Is your site sheltered or exposed?
+This affects how we build and anchor the structure.

 Step 3: Material Selection